GermanMtzmx/Mokarest/README.md

 ![mokaLogo](https://github.com/GermanMtzmx/Mokarest/blob/master/moka.png)

-__Mokarest__ is a [coffeescript] flavor POC to develop restfull endpoints, runs on top of express js, moka is not intended to be a framework, was made to be a basement to develop any [nodejs] proyect.
+__Mokarest__ is a [coffeescript] flavor POC to develop restfull endpoints, runs on top of express js, moka is not intended to be a framework, was made to be a basement to develop any [nodejs] project.

 By the moment only has jwt auth, public and private routing, database connection ( sequelize js)